-Fast Track (beginner) classes are geared towards novices, beginners, and advancing beginners, or those looking for a review of the fundamentals.
+Fast Track (beginner) classes are geared toward novices, beginners, and advancing beginners, or those looking for a review of the fundamentals.

-Mid-Course Development (intermediate) classes are geared towards those who are beyond Fast Track classes, but not quite ready for Master Classes (advanced).
+Mid-Course Development (mostly intermediate) classes are geared towards those who are beyond Fast Track (beginner) classes, but not quite ready for Master Classes (mostly advanced).

-All three levels of classes will meet on the same schedule:
+All these classes will meet on the same schedule:

 from 11 am until 1 pm

 and then from 2 pm until 4 pm

 (with an hour-long lunch break from 1 until 2 pm)